 The growth earned by the policy is tax-deferred until actually withdrawn, and there’s no tax penalty for early withdrawals like with an IRA.

 If triggered, the death benefit is not taxable income to the beneficiary.

 And an IUL policy owned by a life insurance trust can be an effective means of limiting estate taxes, providing for the care of loved ones, and ensuring that adequate liquidity is available to pay for administration and taxes.

-Because indexed universal life insurance policies are a sophisticated, highly-customizable financial product, it is usually a good idea to work with a broker or financial-planning expert with IUL experience when looking for a policy.
+Because indexed universal life insurance policies are a sophisticated and highly customizable financial product, it is usually wise to work with a broker or financial planning expert who has experience with IUL policies when looking for coverage.

-An experienced professional can guide you through the application process and help choose the coverage levels, investment options, and riders that are best-suited to your needs.
+An experienced professional can guide you through the application process and help you choose the appropriate coverage levels, investment options, and riders that best suit your needs.

-It’s better to get some help early on and find precisely the right fit than to limit your options and end up with a policy that isn’t ideal for your situation and goals.
+It’s better to seek assistance early on to find the perfect fit for your situation and objectives, rather than limit your options and end up with a policy that isn’t ideal.

-So what are you waiting for?
-Give us a call today for your complimentary strategy session to see if Indexed Universal Life Insurance is the right product for you, based on your unique needs, goals and objectives.
+So don’t hesitate!
+Contact us today for a complimentary strategy session to determine if Indexed Universal Life Insurance is the right product for you, based on your specific needs, goals, and objectives.